idiap/bob/doc/CxxCoreErrorReporting.rst

   bob::core::error << "This is an ERROR message" << std::endl;

 We also provide marker macros that help you marking the output so you know where it comes from.
-We use those consistently when you use our ``TDEBUG*`` macros.
-You can also make use of those for your messages:
+We use these consistently when you use our ``TDEBUG*`` macros.
+You can also make use of these for your messages:

 .. code-block:: c++